scholarships for military children, spouses, and veterans

 To help those who have sacrificed for our country, Freedom Alliance is accepting applications from college-age children of military heroes for the 2022-2023 school year.

-Students are eligible if they are the dependent son or daughter of a U.S. Soldier, Sailor, Airman, Marine or Guardsman who was killed or permanently disabled (100 percent VA disability rating) in a combat mission or training accident.
+Students are eligible if they are the dependent child of a U.S. Soldier, Sailor, Airman, Marine, or Guardsman who was killed or permanently disabled (100 percent VA disability rating) in a combat mission or training accident.

 To date, Freedom Alliance has provided more than $20 million worth of college scholarships to children with a parent wounded or killed while defending our country.

-How to apply: Students must be a high school senior or graduate or registered as a full-time undergraduate and under the age of 26.
+How to apply: The student must be a high school senior or graduate or registered as a full-time undergraduate and under the age of 26.
 You can learn more about the requirements for this scholarship here.

 Where to apply: https://www.tfaforms.com/4659817